-Among Al/ANs living in this service area, 11.9% report having been told by a doctor that they have diabetes compared with 7.4% of the general population.
-Al/ANs in this service area have a diabetes mortality rate of 64.0 per 100,000 (data not shown).13 The diabetes mortality rate in the general population in this service area is 28.4 per 100,000 (data not shown).13
+Among Al/ANs living in all UIHO service areas combined, 11.9% report having been told by a doctor that they have diabetes compared with 7.8% of the general population.
+This difference is statistically significant.
+The diabetes mortality rate among Al/ANs in all UIHO service areas combined is 28.3 per 100,000 compared with 22.2 per 100,000 in the general population (data not shown).
+This difference is also statistically significant.

-Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3
+Data Note: Racial misclassification in death records leads to an underestimation of mortality rates in AI/AN populations.3

-Figure 17: Ever recieved a diagnosis of diabetes, 2005-2010, N.A.T.I.V.E.
-Project service area
+Figure 17: Ever recieved a diagnosis of diabetes, 2005-2010, combined UIHO service areas